Karaage-Cluster/karaage/docs/admin/getting_started.rst

         mysql> CREATE USER 'karaage'@'localhost' IDENTIFIED BY 'YYYYYYYY';
         mysql> GRANT ALL PRIVILEGES ON karaage.* TO 'karaage'@'localhost';

-    Use the values you set in karaage settings.
+    You will use the values you set, later, in the karaage settings.
 Do not use YYYYYYYY on a production system.

 Initial setup